arbv/daemonize/README.md

 that need to be performed by a classical daemon process (e.g. double-forking, PID-file checking, creation and locking, etc).

+Please see the [following post](https://chaoticlab.io/c/c++/unix/2018/10/01/daemonize.html) for the additional information.

 # Exported Functions
 ***
 ```